 Speech therapy is important for helping children find their voice and become comfortable with it.

-It helps them to feel confident with their communication, because as they get older, they will need it in more – and also more varied – situations.
+It helps them to feel confident with their communication, which they will need to rely on increasingly as they get older.

 MYTH: Speech Therapists Are Just Glorified Babysitters